 On June 3, 2016, Luye Pharma Group Ltd., Luye Pharma (USA) Ltd., Shandong Luye Pharmaceutical Co., Ltd., and Nanjing Luye Pharmaceutical Co., Ltd. (collectively, "Luye") filed two separate IPR petitions challenging U.S. Patent No. 6,667,061 (the "'061 Patent"), which is an Orange Book-listed patent for each of BYDUREON, RISPERDAL CONSTA and VIVITROL.
 The Company opposed the institution of these IPR petitions.
 On November 30, 2016, the USPTO's PTAB instituted one of Luye's IPR petitions and denied instituting Luye's other IPR petition.
-Oral argument for the instituted IPR is currently scheduled for August 28, 2017.
-A decision on the instituted IPR would be expected, pursuant to the statutory time frame, by November 30, 2017.
+Oral argument for the instituted IPR was held on August 28, 2017.
+A decision on the instituted IPR is expected, pursuant to the statutory time frame, by November 30, 2017.